flemay/3musketeers/README.md

 ### .env

+`.env` is used to pass environment variables to Docker containers.
+To know more about it, please read [dotenv/README.md](https://github.com/flemay/3musketeers/blob/master/dotenv/README.md).

 #### .env.template

-Contains name of all environment variables the application uses.
+Contains names of all environment variables the application and pipeline use.
 No values are set here. `.env.template` is meant to serve as a template to `.env`.
-So if there is no `.env` in the directory and `DOTENV` is not specified, Make will create a `.env` file with `.env.template`.
+If there is no `.env` in the directory and `DOTENV` is not specified, Make will create a `.env` file with `.env.template`.

 #### .env.example